jeffsieu/typescript-from-zero/chapters/1-basics/6-optional-properties-and-parameters/README.md

-# Optional Types and Parameters
+# Optional properties and parameters

 In TypeScript, optional types and parameters allow you to define values that may or may not be present.
 This is useful when you want to create flexible interfaces or functions that can work with varying amounts of information.

-## Optional Properties
+## Optional properties

 You can mark object properties as optional by adding a `?` after the property name: